joedodson/cpu-scheduling-sim/README.md

 # Process Scheduling Simulator
-A software implementation of how an OS might schedule processes on a CPU given a file of "processes."
+A software implementation of how an OS might schedule processes on a CPU given a file of "processes" designed for a class project.
 The simulator is programmed to simulate any one of four scheduling algorithms (FCFS, SRTF, RR, and PP), and output the results to a specified file.

 ## Getting Started